Image of God (Imago Dei)

 1. What is the content of the similarity between God and humans, and how does it relate to the specifically human way of existing in the world, including human abilities and capacities (such as reason, will, conscience, knowledge), human relationality, and the role and function of humans in the created order?

-3. Is the human being-created-in-the-image-of-God a universal reality that applies to every human being, or is it a dynamic reality that can be acquired either punctually, through faith in Christ, or progressively through a process of formation?
+3. Is the human being created in the image of God a universal reality that applies to every human being, or is it a dynamic reality that can be acquired, either punctually through faith in Christ, or progressively through a process of formation?

 3.1.1 Irenaeus

-In Irenaeus, this is understood within a tripartite anthropology (body, soul, spirit), where the Spirit denotes the Spirit of God, and the soul is what animates the human being (the breath) and enables it to receive the Spirit (Jacobsen 2006).
-In the soul-bodily unity of flesh and reason, humans are imago Dei by virtue of their created human structure (in plasmate), but they can only acquire imago Dei by receiving the Spirit of God.
-For Irenaeus, imago is a dynamic concept.
+For Irenaeus, similitudo is a dynamic concept.
 Humans were created to grow in likeness to God and thus into perfection.
-Therefore, the likeness was not perfect from the; Adam was created as a child who needed to grow, and for Irenaeus, similarity to God is the goal of human life.
-The Fall can be partially explained by this original imperfect similarity, and salvation as restoration is understood as reestablishing the original process of growth.
+Therefore, the likeness was not perfect from the beginning; Adam was created as one who needed to grow, and for Irenaeus, similarity to God is the goal of human life.
+The fall can be partially explained by this original imperfect similarity, and salvation as restoration is understood as reestablishing the original process of growth.
 Adam was (like) a child, who was to grow but fell instead.
 Through Christ, the possibility for new growth is provided.
-This occurs when the true image and likeness of God becomes present in the world through the Incarnation and manifests itself in the salvation of believers.
 In this way, Irenaeus combines a salvation-historical soteriology of the restoration of creation with a soteriology of growth.

 3.1.2 Tertullian

-His younger contemporary, Tertullian, has not been nearly as influential at this point, perhaps due to the fact that his image-anthropology is shaped by Stoic categories and the Stoic concept of natura (Søes 2019: 48–50).
-However, this very aspect of Tertullian may be said to anticipate relational understandings of imago Dei, as relation is essential to the Stoic concept of ‘natura’.
+Irenaeus’ younger contemporary, Tertullian, has not been nearly as influential at this point, perhaps due to the fact that his image-anthropology is shaped by Stoic categories and the Stoic concept of natura (Søes 2019: 48–50).
+However, this very aspect of Tertullian may be said to anticipate relational understandings of imago Dei, as relation is essential to the Stoic concept of natura.
 Creation in the image and likeness of God, then, expresses created humans’ relation to God, which in turn simply is human nature.
-It implies a resemblance to God, as humans can be said to correspond to God (Adversus Marcionem II,5,6) in two respects, namely freedom and goodness.
+It implies a resemblance to God, as humans can be said to correspond to God (Adversus Marcionem II.5.6) in two respects, namely freedom and goodness.

 3.1.3 Augustine

-In his early writings, particularly in De vera religione, Augustine develops the important distinction between ‘using’ (uti) and ‘enjoying’ (frui).
-The true goal of human life is to enjoy God, and everything in the created world, other humans included, becomes false images or idols when they become objects of the ‘enjoyment’ that belongs exclusively to God.
-On the other hand, fellow human beings can be loved ‘in God’ (De vera religione 47,91).
-This is the proper use of the image of God in others and a part of the path to ‘enjoy’ God.
+In his early writings, particularly in De Vera Religione, Augustine develops the important distinction between ‘using’ (uti) and ‘enjoying’ (frui).
+The true goal of human life is to enjoy God, and everything in the created world – other humans included – becomes false images or idols when they become objects of the ‘enjoyment’ that belongs exclusively to God.
+On the other hand, fellow human beings can be loved ‘in God’ (De Vera Religione 47.91).
+This is the proper ‘use’ of the image of God in others and a part of the path to ‘enjoy’ God.

 In early Augustinian thought, ‘the image’ is thus participation in God, actualized only through grace.
 Augustine can even describe the image as being erased from the human soul by sin (Markus 1964: 142).
-However, he changes his mind on this point in the later parts of De Trinitate (Kany 2007: 228–29), where he presents his famous doctrine that, even after the Fall, humans continue to be an image of God, as the structure of the human mind is a triad, mirroring the Trinity.
+However, he changes his mind on this point in the later parts of De Trinitate (Kany 2007: 228–229), where he presents his famous doctrine that, even after the fall, humans continue to be an image of God, as the structure of the human mind is a triad, mirroring the Trinity.

 3.1.4 Aquinas